AvilaKevin/wheather_app/README.md

 ### 📄 Description:

-Web application that gives a description of the time depending on the city and country
+Web application that gives a description of the weather depending on the city and country

 ------------